urban-in-town/fil2gvs/README.md

 * Prerequisites
   * mandatory - to run fil2gvs & SCL mig tool
     * java jdk/jre
-      * you might already have java jre/jdk installed - however "ANT Migration Tool" demands version 11 or higher
+      * you might already have java jre/jdk installed - however SCL mig tool demands version 11 or higher
       * check install., executing "%java_home%\bin\java" -version
       * in order to install: visit [Adopt Open JDK](https://adoptopenjdk.net/) , choose "OpenJDK 11 (LTS), download & install - in the following we will refer to java install. dir. by %java_home%
       * note regarding java_home env. variable: you can set it globally, which will save you some work later, however its inflexible esp. if you have multiple java jre/jdk installed